Movatterモバイル変換

 2011C.
 V. ChandrasekharArtsTamil Nadu

-2011Ajai ChowdhryTrade & IndustryDelhi
+2011Ajai ChowdhryTrade and IndustryDelhi

-2011Yogesh Chander DeveshwarTrade & IndustryWest Bengal
+2011Yogesh Chander DeveshwarTrade and IndustryWest Bengal

 2011Satyadev DubeyArtsMaharashtra

 2011T.
-J. S. GeorgeLiterature & EducationKarnataka
+J. S. GeorgeLiterature and EducationKarnataka

-2011Shankha GhoshLiterature & EducationWest Bengal
+2011Shankha GhoshLiterature and EducationWest Bengal

 2011Kris GopalakrishnanTrade & IndustryKarnataka

-2011Keki Byramjee Grant[i]#MedicineMaharashtra
+2011Keki Byramjee Grant#[i]MedicineMaharashtra

 2011Shashi KapoorArtsMaharashtra